 The procedure shall be continued until the successful message ratio is above 95%.
 The level of the input signals shall then be noted.

-The level of the unwanted signals shall be increased by 1 dB and the new Value noted;

-The normal test signal shall then be transmitted repeatedly whilst observing the successful message reception ratio;

-The levels of the unwanted signals shall be reduced in steps by 1 dB and the new Value noted.

-The average of the Values noted in steps 4. and 5. (which provides the level corresponding to the successful message ratio of 95 %) shall be noted.

-For each configuration of the unwanted signals, the intermodulation response rejection shall be expressed as the ratio, in dB, of the average level noted in step 5. to the level of the wanted signal, at the receiver input.
+For each configuration of the unwanted signals, the intermodulation response rejection shall be expressed as the ratio, in dB, of the level noted in step 4. to the level of the wanted signal, at the receiver input.
 This ratio shall be recorded.

 The measurement shall be repeated with the unwanted signal generator B at the frequency 10 MHz below that of the wanted signal and the frequency of the unwanted signal generator C at the frequency 20 MHz below that of the wanted signal.

-The intermodulation response rejection for the given frequency combination is the lower of the two Values recorded in step 6.

-Repeat the test steps 1. to 9. with various frequency combinations that fulfil
+Repeat the test steps 1. to 6. with the following frequency combinations that fulfil

 fc = 2 * f1 - f2